Iancognitwo/funky-block/README.md

 # funky-block
-An Open Source game inspired by Geometry Dash and Muse Dash.
+An Open Source game inspired by Geometry Dash.
 Do not at all costs edit the repository.